 The hollow I believe to be Halfway Hollow Almost immediately after posting the article about Halfway Hollow, I received an email from Jon about the mysterious hollow.
 “Hello I just read your blog about Halfway Hollow.
 You say Dabold Hare buried a small fortune in gold coins near his home.
 I’ve heard the treasure buried … Continue reading The Lost Treasure of the Voyageurs

 Area where Lillian Wager was killed I was returning to the stretch of road on Route 6 between Roulette and the Potter-McKean County line.
 The stretch of road has ghosts, lost treasure, and the possible lost Halfway Hollow.
 Note: more about these legends can be found here: Halfway Hollow.
-However, it was nothing in the realm … Continue reading Who Killed Lillian Wager?
+However, it was nothing in the realm … Continue reading Unsolved: Who Killed Lillian Wager?

 Grave of Don Hoak, Fishing Creek Cemetery The sign for Fishing Creek Cemetery came as a relief as I had been dodging potholes on the narrow roads leading into the region north of Roulette.
 The small cemetery was surrounded by a chain-link fence; the gate held shut by an old piece of rope.
 The gate … Continue reading Don “Tiger” Hoak